Small Business Securities Offerings Frequently Asked Questions

 Answer: No. Our experience has been that most small offerings, particularly those under $1 million or so, are marketed by officers of the issuer.
 Broker interest in these small offerings has been very limited to date.

 Answer: Copies are available through the public disclosure process.
 You can download the Public Disclosure Request Form or call the Division and ask them to send you a Public Disclosure Request Form.
 Simply indicate the offering circular that you would like to see and return the form.
 If you would like us to suggest an offering circular for a company that is in the same business as yours, please give us a call.
-A small fee will typically be charged (approximately $5.00) to cover copying charges.
-The files may also be examined in our offices during normal business hours.
-For your convenience, as well as ours, however, we request that you contact our public disclosure coordinator, Carol Kelsey at firstname.lastname@example.org or 360-902-8760 prior to visiting us.
+For your convenience, as well as ours, however, we request that you contact our public disclosure coordinator, Sarah Reynolds at Sarah.Reynolds@dfi.wa.gov or 360-902-8760 prior to visiting us.

 Answer: There are generally no rules stating that a company must be in business for a certain period of time before it can sell its securities, although there are rules that would make it difficult for a newly formed company to make a public offering of debt securities.
 Please be aware, however, that a company without significant operating history may find it difficult to answer the questions on the SCOR Form.
 At the very least, a company should complete a thorough (and realistic) business plan before attempting to draft a securities disclosure document.
 Companies without significant operating histories may also have a more difficult time attracting investors to their offerings.